schultjw/03_Queue_Lab/README.md

 int* array = new int[10]

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?

+A class destructor deletes the elements of the class object to free up memory for later things.
+We don't need them in Java because Java handles such garbage collection duties for us.
+In C++ however, that is left to the programmer.